 Creating puzzles mainly from photographs, especially of his family and friends, Oscar has made hundreds throughout the decades.
 Experiencing great loss in his life, including the loss of a son, a daughter, and his first wife to cancer, these puzzles have served as a reminder of love, togetherness, and joy.
 “We all used to do puzzles together as a family.
 I lost them, but my time with them was beautiful and I can’t ask for more than that,” he reflects.

 As Oscar is thankful for his time with loved ones who have passed, his love and connection with family will always be strong.
 “I have eight grandchildren and 10 great grandchildren.
 I talk to them at least once a week,” he says.
 And they all appear in his puzzle creations.
 Whether he’s making a puzzle of his grandson getting married at the Eiffel Tower, or his great granddaughter’s collection of stuffed animals, Oscar greatly cherishes these meaningful commemorations

-Today, Oscar is in the process of creating an especially meaningful puzzle that celebrates Paul’s Run staff and their dedication to compassionate care.
-“The puzzle I’m making now has about 20 to 30 staff members who work here,” he says.
-Motivated to display the caring staff members he knows so well, Oscar says it is their big hearts that continue to inspire him.
+Today, Oscar is in the process of creating an especially meaningful puzzle that celebrates Paul’s Run’s team of professionals and their dedication to compassionate care.
+“The puzzle I’m making now has about 20 to 30 team members who work here,” he says.
+Motivated to display the caring professionals he knows so well, Oscar says it is their big hearts that continue to inspire him.

-The people who work at Paul’s Run, they do their jobs from the heart.
+The people who work at Paul’s Run do their jobs from the heart.
 They do their jobs because they love to take care of the residents who live here.
 It’s just beautiful.Oscar Freezeman, resident at Paul’s Run